Diaphragmatic breathing in a nutshell

 Here are some simple steps to help you learn to breathe in a more natural and normal way.
 A good normal rate of breathing is approx. 8 to 14 breaths per minute (the closer to 8 the better).
 However, if you have any known health issues or are taking medication, please consult your Dr. or other healthcare practitioners before attempting any such exercises.

-Note: When I use the word deep, I am referring to a method that allows the use of the whole of the lung, i.e. the air goes deep into the lungs.
+Note: When I use the word deeply, I am referring to a method that allows the use of the whole of the lung, i.e. the air goes deep into the lungs.
 The benefit of this is that the deeper you go into the lungs the better the effect on O2, CO2 levels in the body.
 The correct balance of these gases is crucial to wellness and good health.

 1. It is preferable to do this exercise in a room at a moderate temperature, aircon’ approx. 26° (tropical climate), or a well-ventilated room approx. 20° centigrade (non-tropical)